Externships

 An Externship connects students and employers over winter break to provide exposure to a wide variety of career fields and industries within engineering.
 This one-day job-shadowing opportunity occurs in January before the start of the spring semester.
 During an Externship, employers demonstrate current projects and discuss possible career paths within their organization.
 Students utilize an Externship to explore what a potential career can look like within their major.
 Past Externships have included panels with company leadership, question-and-answer sessions and tours of workspaces.
-Virtual Externships will be available as an option for employers to accommodate social distancing guidelines.
+Virtual Externships are available for students who cannot attend an in-person event.

 Externship was an excellent way to get to know company culture and experience what a day in engineering looks like.